claygiffin/100-coaches-site/src/pages/coaches/index.md

     photo: /uploads/will-linssen.jpg
     tags:
       - Executive Coach
+  - bio: >-
-  - bio: "Marina Cvetkovic is a trusted C-Suite coach and advisor.
-She combines strong financial services background with coaching expertise to help companies and executives redefine their processes as well as build a culture of agility and innovation to successfully face disruption in the market.
-She has been selected as the Winner of the prestigious FinNext Award for her innovative and forward-looking contribution to the financial services industry.
-Most recently, Marina was the Vice President of Strategy and Chief of Staff to the CEO at Swiss Re (SIX: SREN), the $34B global/largest reinsurance company worldwide where she was charged with strengthening the culture of agile innovation for a 4'000 employee organization. \r\n\n\rMarina is the founder of The Peak Alliance, a NYC based consultancy focused on executive coaching and board advising.
+      Marina Cvetkovic is a trusted C-Suite coach and advisor – she combines strong financial services background with coaching expertise to help companies and executives redefine their processes as well as build a culture of agility and innovation to successfully face disruption in the market.
+Currently, Marina is the Vice President of Strategy and Chief of Staff to the CEO at Swiss Re (SIX:SREN), the $34B global/largest reinsurance company worldwide.
+Her focus is on strengthening the culture of agile innovation for a 4'000 employee organization.
+She has been selected as the Winner of the prestigious 2019 FinNext Award for her innovative and forward looking contribution to the financial services industry.

+      She coaches numerous executive teams and senior vice presidents in the area of executive presence and emotional intelligence, as a certified emotional intelligence and management coach and advisor.
+Prior to this, Marina has gained substantial leadership experience driving growth for Big 4 and Fortune 500 companies globally.

+      BOARD EXPERTISE: Marina is the founder of The Peak Alliance, a NYC based consultancy focused on executive coaching and board advising.
 She is a trusted board member and advisor, focusing on revolutionizing the boardroom to complement digital transformation in underlying organizations.
 Marina is a board advisor for Rutgers University, Leading Disruptive Innovation Executive Education Program as well as a board member and strategy committee co-chair at Governance Matters, with a mission to build high-performing boards in NY.
+She studied board governance with the most respected thought leaders in the field at the Wharton School executive program “Boards that Lead”.
+She is a strong advocate of board diversity and regularly mentors aspiring directors.

+      THOUGHT LEADERSHIP: Marina’s thought leadership on Board Governance is published on Forbes.
+She is also a featured thought leader on Insurtech matters featured on the number one platform in the industry, Insurance Thought Leadership.
+She is a frequent keynote speaker on board effectiveness, leadership and disruption for the prestigious Conference Board Executive Coaching Conference in NYC, Disruption & Innovation Forum NYC, TEDx salons etc. Marina is the founder of TEDx BethuneStreet, a highly influential platform for TED-like ideas worth spreading in NYC.
-She is an ICF certified executive coach and a faculty member in the EQ Coaching Certification program founded by Prof. Daniel Goleman, pioneer of emotional intelligence.
-Her work has been published by the International Coaching Federation (ICF) and she served on the Panel of Judges for the ICF International Prism Award, with a mission to annually award the company with the highest coaching standards in the world.\r\n\nMarina is a Forbes Council Member and her contributions are focused on the boardroom of the future topics.
-She is a TEDx speaker as well as the founder of a highly influential TEDx platform for TED-like ideas worth spreading in NYC.
-Marina is a sought-after keynote speaker on board effectiveness, disruptive leadership and digital transformation. \r\n\nMarina gives back generously by advising boards of not-for-profit organizations.
-She is a global citizen currently living in NYC and speaks Serbian, English, German, Italian and Spanish."
+      Marina is an ICF certified executive coach and a faculty member in the EQ Coaching Certification program founded by Prof. Daniel Goleman, pioneer of emotional intelligence.
+She teaches Leadership and EQ at St John's University Executive Education in NYC.
+Her work has been published by the International Coaching Federation (ICF) and she served on the Panel of Judges for the ICF International Prism Award, with a mission to annually award the company with the highest coaching standards in the world.

+      GIVING BACK: Marina gives back generously by advising boards of not-for-profit organizations.
+She is a board advisor for SixDegrees.org, a charity founded by Hollywood actor Kevin Bacon, with a mission to improve exposure and better outreach of small grassroots non-profit organizations.
+      She is also a board advisor for The New York Mindful Capoeira Center with a mission to teach mindful capoeira in all city schools.

+      LIFE-LONG STUDENT: Currently studying Cybersecurity at Harvard Business School and Digital Transformation at Berkeley, University of California

+      GLOBAL CITIZEN: Belgrade/Zurich/currently NYC.
+Speaks Serbian, English, German, Italian, Spanish
     coachName: Marina Cvetkovic
+    jobTitle: >-
-    jobTitle: Board Advisor and Boardroom Futurist | C-Suite Coach | TEDx Speaker
+      Board Advisor/Boardroom Futurist, C-Suite Coach, Forbes Coach Council Member, TEDx Speaker
     links:
       linkedin: marinacvetkovic
       website: www.thepeakalliance.com
-    photo: /uploads/_dsc9262-copy.jpg
+    photo: /uploads/dsc_9756_1-marina-cvetkovic-1-.jpg
     tags:
       - Executive Coach
       - Consultant